Interview

 indeed.
 So offer them decent wages and the prestige of being real

 university professors and split them up.
-That kind of situation they can
+That kind of situation they

 just walk into, the structure is already in place.
-But to build something
+But to build

 from the ground up takes time.
 And there may be a period of invisibilty,

 even derision.
-We have to be willing and able to forego the gratification
+We have to be willing and able to forego the

 of institutional accolades.
-We have to be willing to go underground for a
+We have to be willing to go underground for

 time.
 Not only am I willing to do that, but I'm proposing it.
 For